What do you do when you travel to your work every morning? You probably do one of the following things:

 - Converse with friends on Whatsapp, Facebook or other social media account

 - Listen to music

-That’s okay.
-This helps you pass the time in the bus, train or subway.
-However, you can use your time even more effectively, doing things that not only help you pass the time, but are useful and helpful.
+These activities help you pass the time in the bus, train or subway.
+However, you can use your time even more effectively, doing things that will not only help you pass the time, but are useful and constructive.

 1. Repeat affirmations

 Is there something you want to do, but you need the encouragement to do?
 Do you need motivation or develop a positive attitude?
 Affirmations can help you with that.

 Instead of letting your mind roam where it wills, or just jump from one meaningless thought to another, repeat a positive affirmation over and again.
 This will program your conscious and subconscious mind to help you with your goals and awaken the motivation and energy to pursue them.

 2. Find a solution to problems